5 Most Common Places Where Cavities are More Likely to Develop

-When it comes to developing cavities, there are five places that are more common than others.
-Our dentist recommends always brushing your teeth for at least three minutes, twice a day, and flossing once a day.
+When it comes to developing cavities, there are five places that are more common for tooth decay than others.
+Our dentist recommends our patients always brushing your teeth for at least three minutes, twice a day, and flossing once a day.

 1. In the Grooves of Your Molars

-Your back teeth are more prone to developing cavities than any other place in your mouth.
+Your back teeth are more susceptible to developing cavities and tooth decay than any other place in your mouth.
 This is because the chewing surfaces are deeply grooved, which is essential for properly chewing food, but you may have trouble reaching your back teeth and getting the toothbrush bristles in the grooves in order to clean out all the food particles.

 2. Along the Sides of Your Teeth

-Since the sides of your teeth touch and toothbrushes do not reach between your teeth, children and adults tend to develop cavities along the sides of their teeth, especially if they do not floss once every 24 hours.
+Since the sides of your teeth touch and toothbrushes do not reach between your teeth, children and adults tend to develop cavities and tooth decay along the sides of their teeth, especially if they do not floss once every 24 hours.

-Food particles, plaque, and tartar tend to collect along the gum line.
-If it is not removed regularly via regular brushing, you could find yourself with a cavity at or just below your gum line.
+Food particles, plaque, and tartar tend to collect along the gum line in your mouth.
+If it is not removed regularly via regular brushing, you could find yourself with a cavity and tooth decay at or just below your gum line.
 To avoid this scenario, always brush along your gum line along the fronts and backs of your teeth.
 This typically requires angling the toothbrush at 45-degrees toward your gums.

 4. On the Roots

-If you have deep pockets between your teeth, you may develop cavities in the roots.
+If you have deep pockets in your mouth between your teeth, you are more susceptible to develop cavities in the roots.
 Unfortunately, deep pockets usually mean that you have some degree of periodontal disease.
 The only way to clean deep pockets and manage your periodontal disease is to schedule regular dental visits, usually every three to four months in order to manage the condition and reduce your risk of developing future tooth root cavities.

 5. Around Dental Work

-If you have previous cavities, root canals, bridges, or any other type of dental work, the areas of the natural tooth around the dental work can develop cavities.
+If you have previous cavities, root canals, bridges, or any other type of dental work in your mouth, the areas of the natural tooth around the dental work are more susceptible to develop cavities.
 This is because cavities and the presence of dental work often creates an uneven surface where food particles, plaque, and bacteria can collect.
 In order to reduce your risk of developing cavities, it’s important to brush thoroughly around any existing dental work in your mouth.

 Reducing Your Risk of Cavities with Our Melbourne, FL Dentist